These are the best places to see cherry blossoms in USA.

 A great alternative to the crowded Tidal Basin is a short drive outside of D.C. in the neighborhood of Kenwood.
 Historical houses sit regally as a backdrop to mature cherry trees that create a solid canopy along the streets.
 The oldest cherry tree in the neighborhood is 90 years young!

-Pro Tip: Kenwood is easy to bike to from the Capital Crescent Trail or you can sign up for a guided tour.
+Pro Tip: Kenwood is an easy bike ride from the Capital Crescent Trail or you can sign up for a guided tour.
 The closest metro stop is Friendship Heights.

 When: Mid-April to early May